 Libretto by Emanuel Schikaneder

-Tamino faints when he sees a serpent, which is killed by the Queen of the Night's ladies.
-Tamino sees Papageno, a bird catcher, and assumes that he saved him.
-Papageno says it was easy to kill the serpent.
-The ladies return and put a padlock on his mouth to punish him.
-They hand Tamino a portrait of Pamina, daughter of the Queen of the Night, saying that she has been abducted by Sarastro.
-He falls in love with her.
-The Queen of the Night tells Tamino that he can marry Pamina if he rescues her.
-Papageno is scared but reluctantly agrees to accompany Tamino.
+Prince Tamino faints at the sight of an enormous serpent.
+The Queen of the Night's attendants slay the serpent.
+Tamino comes to, sees Papageno, a bird catcher, and assumes that he rescued him.
+Papageno boasts that it was easy to kill the serpent.
+The ladies return and put a padlock on his mouth to punish him for lying.
+They give Tamino a portrait of Pamina, daughter of the Queen of the Night, and tell him that she has been abducted by Sarastro.
+He immediately falls in love with her.
+The Queen of the Night appears and tells Tamino that he can marry Pamina if he rescues her.
+Papageno tries to leave, but the ladies tell him that he must help Tamino.
+Papageno is scared, but reluctantly agrees.
 The ladies give Tamino a magic flute and Papageno some magic bells to protect them.
-3 boys will guide them.
-In Sarastro’s castle Monostatos tries to seduce Pamina.
+Three boys will guide them to Sarastro’s castle.
+Monostatos, a servant of Sarastro, tries to seduce Pamina.
 She faints.
 Papageno appears.
 He and Monostatos flee from one another in fright.
 Pamina awakes to see Papageno, who explains that he and Tamino have come to rescue her.
-The 3 boys lead Tamino to the temples of Wisdom, Reason & Nature.
-He is told to retreat from the first two but a priest appears from the third.
+They set off to find Tamino.
+The boys lead Tamino to the temples of Wisdom, Reason and Nature.
+He asks if he will be able to save Pamina, but they are not allowed to tell him.
+He approaches two of the temples but is told to go back.
+He tries the third and a priest appears, asking him what he wants.
 He says he has come to rescue Pamina from evil Sarastro.
-He is told that Sarastro is good and wise.
-Voices from within tell him that Pamina lives.
-Papageno & Pamina hear Tamino’s flute.
-Monostatos tries to arrest them but Papageno's bells make his men dance and sing instead.
-Tamino and Pamina finally meet.
-ACT 2 Sarastro wants to initiate Tamino into their order - the other priests consent.
-Tamino will be rewarded with Pamina’s hand, and Papageno is promised a wife, if they withstand trials of virtue, silence & courage.
-They pass the first test, resisting the seductive three ladies.
-Meanwhile Monostatos intends to ravish the sleeping Pamina but is stopped by the Queen of the Night.
-She gives Pamina a dagger saying that she must kill Sarastro.
-Monostatos tells Pamina he will save her life if she will love him, she refuses.
-He tries to stab her but Sarastro comes to the rescue.
-The second trail is one of silence, which Papageno immediately breaks.
-Tamino keeps silent, even when confronted by heartbroken Pamina, who cannot understand why he won't talk to her.
-Tamino is congratulated.
-Pamina is brought to him to take her farewell before the final test.
+He is told that he has been deceived, that Sarastro is a good and wise priest.
+Voices tell him that Pamina still lives.
+Papageno and Pamina hear Tamino’s flute and try to leave the castle.
+Monostatos and his slaves try to arrest them but Papageno plays his magic bells, which make them dance and sing instead.
+Sarastro appears and tells Pamina that her happiness would be destroyed forever if he should deliver her into her mother’s hands.
+Monostatos enters with Tamino.
+At last he and Pamina come face to face.
+Monostatos prevents them from embracing and Sarastro orders him to be punished.
+Act 3 Sarastro tells his priests that he wants to initiate Tamino into their order, to strengthen it against the wicked Queen of the Night.
+They consent and Tamino and Papageno are led off to undergo trials so that they may be admitted to the brotherhood.
+Tamino will be rewarded with Pamina’s hand, and Papageno is promised a wife, if they both withstand trials of virtue, silence and courage.
+They pass the first test by resisting the seductive lures of the three ladies.
+Meanwhile Monostatos creeps up on the sleeping Pamina, intending to ravish her, but is stopped by the Queen of the Night.
+She gives Pamina a dagger telling her that that she must kill Sarastro.
+The Queen disappears.
+Monostatos tells Pamina that he will save her life if she will love him, she refuses and he attempts to stab her but Sarastro comes to the rescue.
+Papageno and Tamino’s second trail is one of silence, which Papageno immediately breaks by talking to an old woman.
+Tamino keeps silent, even when confronted by a heartbroken Pamina, who cannot understand why he will not talk to her.
+Tamino is congratulated on passing this test.
+Pamina is brought to him to take her final farewell before he leaves for the final test.
 Papageno longs for a wife.
-An old woman appears, who says he must accept her or die alone.
-He reluctantly agrees to marry her.
-She is transformed into Papagena, a beautiful girl.
-She is chased away because Papageno has not yet proved himself worthy.
-The 3 boys prevent Pamina from committing suicide and lead her to Tamino.
-Together they endure the trial of fire and water protected by the flute.
-Papageno tries to hang himself but the boys stop him.
-The Queen, her ladies & Monostatos make a last attempt to destroy Sarastro but fail.
-Papageno gets his Papagena and Sarastro unites Tamino and Pamina.
+An old woman appears, who says he must either accept her or die alone.
+When he reluctantly agrees to marry her she is transformed into Papagena, a beautiful girl. who is chased away by a priest because Papageno has not yet proved himself worthy of her.
+The three boys prevent Pamina from committing suicide and lead her to Tamino.
+Together they endure the last trial, of fire and water, protected by the magic flute.
+Papageno, miserable, tries to hang himself but the boys stop him.
+The Queen, her ladies, and Monostatos make a last attempt to destroy Sarastro and rescue Pamina but fail.
+Papageno eventually gets his Papagena and Sarastro unites Tamino and Pamina, who receive the gifts of Beauty and Wisdom.
 All sing the praises of Isis and Osiris.